 2007 marked the dawn of a new era for the Mini Cooper.
 The second generation rolled onto the scene with more polished engineering and a design that said, “I’ve grown up, but I’m still fun!”

-In this generation’s lineup, 2007 and 2008 are the troublemakers to avoid, while 2010-2013 stand tall as the most reliable and best years of the bunch.
+In this generation’s lineup, 2007 and 2008 are the troublemakers to avoid, while 2010-2013 stand tall as the most reliable and finest years of the bunch.

 The Best Years: 2010, 2011, 2012, 2013

 The later years of the second-gen Mini Cooper (2010-2013) really hit their stride.
-Here’s why they’re the cream of the crop:
+Here’s why they’re the best of the crop:

 - Under the hood: A 1.6L Prince four-cylinder engine, with the Cooper S variant offering a turbocharged version for those craving more oomph.